 "You can get my attention and a smile from me anytime you want―just by smiling yourself."

 Show your baby interesting objects such as a brightly colored toy.
-Let her bring safe objects to her mouth to explore and experience new textures.
+Let them bring safe objects to their mouth to explore and experience new textures.

-Place your baby in different positions so he can see the world from different angles.
+Place your baby in different positions so they can see the world from different angles.
+Supervised

 Make sure your baby has a safe environment to crawl and explore.

-Give your baby opportunities to learn that her actions have effects—for example, when she drops a toy and it falls to the ground.
-Put a few toys within reach of your baby so he can take toys out and play with them.
+Give your baby opportunities to learn that their actions have effects—for example, when they drop a toy and it falls to the ground.
+Put a few toys within reach of your baby so they can take toys out and play with them.

-Use a mirror to show your baby her different facial expressions.
+Use a mirror to show your baby their different facial expressions.

-Give your child blocks, empty containers, wooden spoons, and puzzles.
-Simple and inexpensive objects are some of the best ways to support a child's creativity.
+Let your child play with blocks, empty containers, wooden spoons, shape sorters and puzzles.
+Simple and inexpensive objects are some of the best ways to support a child's creativity and grasp of how the world works.
 Remember, it is parents and caregivers' presence and attention that enriches children―not fancy electronic gadgets.

 Give your child opportunities to play with peers.
 This is a good age to try a parent-supervised playdate.